Conscious sedation for surgical proceduresAnesthesia - conscious

 Why the Procedure Is Performed

-Conscious sedation is safe and effective for patients who need minor surgery or a procedure to diagnose a condition.
+Conscious sedation is safe and effective for people who need minor surgery or a procedure to diagnose a condition.

 Some of the tests and procedures conscious sedation may be used for are: